voloch/my-site/_posts/2018-12-08-arch-linux-installation.md

 ## Locale

 Do not use FI locale!
 It turns parts of the terminal to Finnish.
 Very annoying feature.
-My locale.conf:

-`LANG=en_US.UTF-8`
+I had to open /etc/locale.gen with vim, comment Finnish out and then uncomment en_US UTF8.
+After that I ran locale-gen.

 ## CPU & FAN control & Battery